johnmartinsson/bioacoustics-task/README.md

   2. Dog
   3. Baby cry

-These sound classes vary a bit in characteristic.
+These sound event classes vary a bit in characteristic.
 The Meerkat sounds are consistently very short, and the baby cries vary more and are longer.

-These are setup as three binary classification tasks.

 The datasets are split into training and test data.
 The file structure is pairs of audio and annotations (<filename>.wav, <filename>.txt).
 Only annotations of the event class of interest are provided.
 E.g, in the meerkat example we have